awsdocs/amazon-s3-userguide/doc_source/grant-destinations-permissions-to-s3.md

 Amazon S3 publishes event messages to AWS Lambda by invoking a Lambda function and providing the event message as an argument\.

 When you use the Amazon S3 console to configure event notifications on an Amazon S3 bucket for a Lambda function, the console sets up the necessary permissions on the Lambda function\.
 This is so that Amazon S3 has permissions to invoke the function from the bucket\.
-For more information, see [Enabling and configuring event notifications using the Amazon S3 consoleEnabling Amazon EventBridge](enable-event-notifications.md)\.
+For more information, see [Enabling and configuring event notifications using the Amazon S3 console](enable-event-notifications.md)\.

 You can also grant Amazon S3 permissions from AWS Lambda to invoke your Lambda function\.
 For more information, see [Tutorial: Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html) in the *AWS Lambda Developer Guide*\.